sf-master/record-replay-documentation/docs/tcpa-disclosure.md

 ---
-id: tcpa-capture
+id: tcpa-disclosure
-title: TCPA Capture
+title: TCPA Disclosure
 ---

-# TCPA Capture
+# TCPA Disclosure

 TCPA disclosure refers to the message displayed to users regarding consent for communications.
 This solution automatically captures the TCPA disclosure text from forms using a unique identifier, ensuring it is recorded and processed without manual effort.